 Adjusting to a new normal: How to have mercy on yourself while working at home with kids

-Implementing value-based health care is the answer to your questions.
-It is a proven methodology developed to create as much value as possible, with the minimization of cost.
+Implementing value-based healthcare is a proven methodology to create as much value as possible, with the minimization of cost.
 We believe that the first step for implementing value-based healthcare is educating your stakeholders on the topic.

 Keeping it simple: Value-based healthcare is all about health care efficiency:

-Sounds all very good, but how to get started, and get all the stakeholders on board?
+Sounds all very good, but how to get all the stakeholders on board?

 The first step is education.
-You need to educate, to get people on board.
-The end goal is to create a strategy to reduce health care costs and increase health by implementing value-based healthcare, but first, everyone needs to understand what value-based health care really is.
+You need to educate to get people on board.
+The end goal is to create a strategy to reduce healthcare costs and increase health by implementing value-based healthcare, but first, everyone needs to understand what value-based health care is.

-This is where Reaktor Education and healthcare courses come into the picture: The fundamentals of Value-Based Healthcare is an online course created by Reaktor and Gesund Partners in partnership with the University of Helsinki.
+This is where Reaktor Education and our healthcare courses come into the picture.
+Rethinking Health: The fundamentals of Value-Based Healthcare is an open and free online course created by Reaktor and Gesund Partners in close collaboration with the University of Helsinki.

-The course itself is an entry-level course on the topic of Value-based Healthcare, allowing you to add value to your customers and other stakeholders, and create a common language around the topic.
-The course has been designed for students, physicians, nurses, policymakers, hospital directors, municipalities, pharmaceutical companies, and anyone who would like to find out more.
-Participants will get practical case examples and the information they need to form part of the conversation on shaping the future of healthcare.
+The course itself is an entry-level course on the topic of value-based healthcare, allowing you to add value through insights to your customers and other stakeholders, and create a common language around the topic.
+The course has been designed for students, physicians, nurses, policymakers, hospital directors, municipalities, pharmaceutical companies, and anyone interested in understanding value-based healthcare.
+Participants get practical case examples and the information they need to form part of the conversation on shaping the future of healthcare.

 This course has been launched in Finland in the context of Finnish healthcare with the backing of partners in the life sciences industry: Novartis, Janssen from Johnson & Johnson, and Mehiläinen.
-They wanted to partake in the project to share insights with professionals navigating the everyday challenges of public healthcare and budgets.
+They wanted to join forces in the project to share insights with professionals navigating the everyday challenges of public healthcare and budgets.
 The results are promising: a significant percentage of healthcare professionals in the country have already signed up for the course.

 We have now taken up the challenge of bringing this online course to the European context and are looking for partners willing to back this mission.
 Would you be interested in becoming one of the patrons of this course, and help to create consensus and knowledge about the transformation in healthcare?